Protecting Australian innovation for more than 130 years

 A focus on staff: 2001 and beyond

-From the very beginning, the firm has engaged partners and staff at the forefront of technology.
+From the very beginning, the firm has engaged principals and staff at the forefront of technology.
 From mechanical agricultural devices of the late 19th century, pre-war metal alloys and war-time gas generation innovations, to post-war plastics, pharmaceuticals and computer developments, through to modern day biotechnology.
 The patent practitioners have become ever-more qualified, to the point where new staff today have typically completed doctorates or post-doctoral studies.